ranjancse26/RAGSECAnalyzer/README.md

 2. Pinecone.
 Signup and get the Pinecone API key from https://app.pinecone.io/
 3. JINA Embedding API key can be obtained from https://jina.ai/embeddings/

+Please make sure to replace the appSettings.json with the above API Keys.

 ## Demo
 Advanced Multi Document, Sub query based RAG SEC Form 10-K Analyzer